samuel100/iot_edge_object_detection/README.md

-# Object Detection on Live Camera Feeds using IoT Edge
+# Deploy TensorFlow Object Detection Models to IoT Edge

 This example contains the code and configuration files to deploy a Tensorflow model to IoT Edge in order to do object detection on a live camera feed.
 Therefore, the inferencing is happening close to the edge device rather than video frames being sent to the cloud for inferencing.